snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Developed a dashboard that provides the navigation to the complete app modules like rider and driver functionalities.
 Implementing the database in MySQL, creating tables and stored procedures.

+Finish all the screens, successfully change the complete database queries with MYSQL and connect with Amazon RDS.
+Planning for attractive UI and validations of screens if needed.